 Cold Brew Coffee Recipe: a Step-by-step guide

-Here is our printable guide to make a cold brew concentrate .
-The ratios for coffee and water will work for most cold brew devices, however this recipe is specifically written for the standard Toddy cold brew system.
+How to brew a cold brew concentrate using the Toddy Cold Brew Coffee Maker.
+This method allows you to dilute the brewed coffee with water, milk and a whole host of other ingredients.
+The ratios for coffee and water work for most cold brew devices, but this recipe is specifically written for the standard Toddy cold brew system.

 - Wet the filter and insert it into the groove inside the brewer.
 Don't forget to insert the plug in the bottom.

-- (Optional, but recommended) Add the paper filter bag to the brewer.
+- Add the paper filter bag to the brewer.
 The brewer will work without this, but it helps to extract more from the coffee, and makes clean up a whole lot easier.

 - Grind the coffee coarse (between filter & french press / plunger) and add to the brewer